 Understanding termination practices in China

-Before hiring employees, it is also essential to understand the termination practices in China, so that foreign investors shall aware of the notice periods they need to give when they want to terminate the employment relationship.
-Check out this article about employment termination in China to have an idea regarding notice periods, in what kind of situation the employer is able to terminate employees, severance payment, etc.
+Before hiring employees, it is also essential to understand the termination practices in China.
+Foreign investors hiring in China should all be aware of the notice periods they need to issue when they want to terminate the employment relationship.
+Check out this article about employment termination in China for details regarding notice periods and severance payment, situations the employer is able to terminate employees, etc.

 In China, there are many cities where you can hire employees for your company.
-Below we list some of them, divided by the different tiers (please keep in mind that these are some of the cities, contact us for more information about cities not listed here):
+Listed below are the most popular cities where we can hire employees on your behalf (please keep in mind that these are some of the cities, contact us for more information about cities not listed here):

 - Tier 1 Cities